ulut0002/ulut0002/README.md

 ## About me

-With a strong interest in web and mobile application development, I am eager to contribute to innovative projects and work with dynamic teams.

 I recently graduated from Algonquin College's Mobile Application Design and Development program, where I acquired both technical and design skills.
 My education focused on user-centered design and a variety of technologies.

 Currently, I am transitioning into mobile app and full-stack development roles as a junior developer, leveraging my solid background in ERP and B2C/B2B experience.
 Throughout my professional journey, I have collaborated with different departments on various projects, which has enhanced my ability to adapt and contribute to different aspects of development.

-As a professional, I am accountable, committed to my tasks, and driven to achieve optimal results.
-I value teamwork and strive to support my colleagues and ensure a collaborative and productive work environment.
-My goal is to join a team where technology is used to achieve goals and make a significant contribution to the company's success.

-I am particularly attracted to opportunities that involve developing and maintaining efficient and scalable web/mobile applications.
-I thrive in environments where cross-functional teams collaborate to define, design, and deliver new features, troubleshoot software defects, and optimize application performance for maximum speed and scalability.

 ## Links